Zachary-Levesque/Sports-Strategy-Engine/README.md

 ## Overview

-The **Sports Strategy Engine** is a simulation-based decision intelligence system designed to help golfers make smarter course-management decisions.
+The **Sports Strategy Engine** is a simulation-based intelligence system designed to help golfers make smarter course-management decisions.

 Instead of only asking: